WHAT’S IN THIS REVIEW?

-However, what they do have is remarkable consistency, no matter where you connect to.
+However, what they do have is remarkable consistency, no matter where you connect to them.
 For example, you’ll see typical speeds while connected to Johannesburg, South Africa, next:

 Maybe the ‘fastest speeds across the globe’ translate to their consistency across all continents.
-It’s arguably better than focusing on one region such as Europe or the US, but the average download rate could certainly do with being a bit faster.
+It’s arguably better than focusing on one region such as Europe or the US, but the average download rate could certainly do with being a bit faster in 2022.

 If you have slower speeds to begin with it should be okay, otherwise lag is likely to be noticeable while the VPN is active.

 Server Locations & Network

-A massive network that comprises over 180 locations in 140 countries, PureVPN has a total of 6,500 servers dotted around the world.
+A massive network that currently comprises 96 locations in 78+ countries, PureVPN has a total of 6,500 servers dotted around the world.
 It’s certainly impressive, and they’ve continued to add to their tally rapidly in recent years.

 It’s one of the biggest networks you’ll find in the industry, and there’s coverage in Central America, as well as Africa and Asia.
-The majority of their servers are found in North America and Europe to date.
+The majority of their servers are found in North America and Europe, as seen in the graphic below.

 However, the number of physical servers they have on offer is significantly lower than the 6,500 total.
 As PureVPN admits: